 Notice that the estimated impact of the independent variable is radically different from the coefficient of the same variable in the equation that generated the data.
 These estimates reflect not only the main effect of the variable but also its effect while interacting with other variables.

 [INSERT EXHIBIT]

-Exhibit 18.3 Average Impact while Holding Other Variables Constant
+Exhibit 18.3 Average Impact While Holding Other Variables Constant